 Don’t check the surf for too long, watch a couple of sets come by and make the call.
 The longer you stay in a heated car or outside in clothes the less likely you are to get in there.

-Keep moving. the more you paddle the warmer you will stay as the blood keeps pumping around you and keeping the frostbite away. paddle from peak to peak, if there is is a lull paddle in a get a couple of smaller ones on the inside.
+In the water keep moving, the more you paddle the warmer you will stay as the blood keeps pumping around you and keeping the frostbite away. paddle from peak to peak, if there is is a lull paddle in a get a couple of smaller ones on the inside.

 Socks: I love winter socks, its one of those comforters that almost make the discomfort worth having!